Samrat-03/CMOS-Inverter/README.md

 ### Power Analysis
 - To calculate the power consumption for one cycle, we need to integrate VxI for one cycle.
 - As V is constant (1.8V), we just need to integrate current in one cycle.
-We do this by the command: meas trans curr_int integ vcc#branch from=20n to=60n.
+We do this by the command: `meas trans curr_int integ vcc#branch from=20n to=60n`.
 - The power consumption of the CMOS inverter at 0.5pF load is 1.63pW.
 - The power consumption of a circuit can be reduced by reducing the switching of the output, which means optimized architecture.

 ### Layout Design using MAGIC
-- The first step is to integrate MAGIC to Sky130 by the command: magic  -rcfile /usr/local/share/pdk/sky130A/libs.tech/magic/sky130A.magicrc.
+- The first step is to integrate MAGIC to Sky130 by the command: `magic  -rcfile /usr/local/share/pdk/sky130A/libs.tech/magic/sky130A.magicrc`.
 - This command will open two windows, one is for layout and other one is a terminal.
-- To enable the grid we use the command: grid 50nm 50nm (50nm because channel length of our NMOS and PMOS is 150nm which is multiple of 50nm).
+- To enable the grid we use the command: `grid 50nm 50nm` (50nm because channel length of our NMOS and PMOS is 150nm which is multiple of 50nm).
 - Use shift+z to zoom out and ctrl+z to zoom in.
 - To create a box, we need two points: left bottom and right top.
 Click left button of mouse to select the left bottom corner of box and right button of mouse to select the right top corner of the box.
-To shift the box in only on the points of the grid use command: snap user 50nm.
+To shift the box in only on the points of the grid use command: `snap user 50nm`.
-- To check the DRC error use the command: drc find.
+- To check the DRC error use the command: `drc find`.
 - The wafer given in the layout is p-type by default.
 To make a PMOS, we have to take n-well.
 - After the well layer, we have a diffusion layer. n diffusion is created in the p-well (or p substrate) and p diffusion in the n well.
 Diffusion regions are also called the active regions and they form the sources and drains of the transistors.
 - After the diffusion layer, we have our oxide layer (polysilicon).